 Public relations are often an integral aspect of the crisis management process.
 An organization may choose to enlist outside public relations help to handle communications aspects, such as dealing with the media.
 With a public crisis response, an organization can counter any misleading and false information and seek to ease concerns.
 If an organization resolves a crisis situation quickly enough, bringing the event to the attention of the public may not be necessary and could even bring unwanted attention.Content Continues Below

-In an time of increased cybersecurity attacks, organizations should have a "when, not if" mentality regarding crisis management planning and should form a plan as if an incident will happen.
+In an age of the coronavirus pandemic and increased cybersecurity attacks, organizations should have a "when, not if" mentality regarding crisis management planning and should form a plan as if an incident will happen.
 It's important to be proactive, rather than reactive.

 Defining a crisis

-A crisis requires decisions to be made quickly to limit damage to an organization, its stakeholders and the public.
-A crises can last from a few hours to several days or longer.
-By providing a well-documented set of responses to potential critical situations, a CMP allows an affected organization to act quickly should a serious incident occur.
+By providing a well-documented set of responses to potential critical situations, a CMP allows an affected organization to act quickly, should a serious incident occur.